 Solutions architect at Witify

-Costing is a key indicator for any company seeking to control its finances and optimize its margins.
-It represents all costs directly associated with the production of a good or service, from raw materials to labor, assembly and logistics costs.
-In other words, costing gives you a precise view of what each product or service you offer actually costs you, helping you to define your selling prices and maximize your profitability.
+In other words, costing gives you an accurate view of what each product or service you offer actually costs , helping you set your selling prices and maximize your profitability.

-To calculate your assembly costs correctly, it's crucial to distinguish between direct and indirect costs.
+To correctly calculate your cost price, it is crucial to distinguish between direct and indirect costs.

-Direct costs include all elements immediately linked to the production of a product or service.
+Direct costs include everything that goes into producing a good or service .
 This includes raw materials, labor used specifically to create the product, and any other resources directly involved.
-For example, in a manufacturing plant, this may correspond to physical components, specific machinery or the time of employees in charge of assembly.
+For example, in a manufacturing plant, this might be physical components, specific machinery, or the time of employees responsible for assembly.

-Indirect costs, on the other hand, are more diffuse and concern the general smooth running of your business, without being directly linked to a specific product.
-These may include energy costs, administrative expenses, rental of premises or equipment maintenance.
-These costs may be difficult to attribute precisely to each unit produced, but their impact on your margins should not be underestimated.
+Indirect costs , on the other hand, concern the distribution and marketing of a good or service .
+These can include transportation costs, packaging costs, energy costs, administration costs, rental of premises or even equipment maintenance.
+These costs can be difficult to attribute precisely to each unit produced, but their impact on your margins should not be underestimated.

-By correctly categorizing these two types of costs, you can establish a solid basis for accurately calculating your cost price.
-This will also help you to better visualize where expenses are concentrated, and identify areas for optimization.
+By correctly categorizing these two types of costs, you will be able to establish a solid basis for accurately calculating your cost price.
+This also allows you to better visualize where expenses are concentrated and identify areas for optimization.

-Unit cost = Total direct and indirect costs / Number of units produced
+Unit cost price = Total direct and indirect costs / Number of units produced

-Here's a concrete example: Suppose you're making chairs.
-Raw materials (wood, screws, glue) and associated labor cost $50,000 to produce 1,000 chairs.
-Your indirect costs (electricity, rent, maintenance) amount to $10,000.
-The calculation of the cost price per chair would therefore be as follows:
+Concrete example: Let's say you manufacture chairs.
+The raw materials (wood, screws, glue) and associated labor cost $50,000 for a production of 1,000 chairs.
+Your indirect costs (electricity, rent, maintenance) are $10,000.
+So the cost per chair calculation would be:

-This simple calculation allows you to set a selling price that not only covers your expenses, but also generates a profit margin.
-However, the reality can be more complex, especially in the case of multi-level assemblies or products with several components.
+This simple calculation allows you to set a selling price that not only covers your expenses but also generates a profit margin.
+However, the reality can be more complex, especially in cases of multi-level assemblies or products with multiple components.
 This is where an ERP can really make a difference, by automating cost tracking and ensuring that all necessary data is taken into account, from the beginning to the end of the production process.

-When it comes to complex assemblies, costing becomes a tricky business.
-This is because there are often several levels of production or assembly, each with its own associated costs.
-For example, if you manufacture a product with several separately manufactured sub-components, it's important to allocate costs to each stage.
+When it comes to complex assemblies, calculating cost becomes more tricky.
+In these situations, there are often multiple levels of production or assembly, each with its own associated costs.
+For example, if you are manufacturing a product with multiple subcomponents that are manufactured separately, it is important to properly allocate the costs to each stage.

-Example of a complex assembly: Let's take the example of an industrial machine made up of several modules.
+Example of a complex assembly: Consider an industrial machine composed of several modules.
 Each module has its own direct costs (electronic components, wiring, labor) and indirect costs (electricity, machine tool maintenance).
-To calculate the total cost of the machine, you must first calculate the cost of each module separately, then add them together to obtain the total cost.
+To calculate the total cost of the machine, you must first calculate the cost of each module separately and then add them together to obtain the overall cost.

 Need help calculating complex assemblies?